muv_logo_white_icon

 Frequently Asked Questions about Counseling for Health Anxiety:

 While all these diagnoses are very different, coping with any of them means dealing with change.
-These diagnoses all impact daily functioning including physical health, mobility and health related habits.
+These diagnoses all impact daily functioning including physical health, mobility and health-related habits.
 Each diagnosis also features periods of acute symptoms followed by time of physical stability.

 Receiving a new medical diagnosis can be overwhelming and debilitating.
 Coping with the news of having to manage a chronic condition can feel daunting, and it is not uncommon for patients to feel discouraged or even depressed.
 Counseling is an invaluable resource for those who have recently been diagnosed with a medical condition.